And I'll Scratch Yours: Later developments

 Of the seven remaining artists covered on Scratch My Back, Radiohead, David Bowie, Neil Young, and Ray Davies declined to participate in the I'll Scratch Yours project.
 It was reported on a January 2010 Peter Gabriel podcast that Radiohead would cover "Wallflower" from Gabriel's fourth self-titled album.
-However, Gabriel subsequently reported in an interview in The Guardian that Radiohead had withdrawn from the project after hearing his version of their song "Street Spirit (Fade Out)".
+Gabriel subsequently reported in an interview in The Guardian that they had withdrawn from the project after hearing his version of their song "Street Spirit (Fade Out)".

 Regina Spektor, Randy Newman and Arcade Fire did ultimately submit material to the project, albeit later than expected.
-Brian Eno who co-wrote "Heroes" with David Bowie, covered "Mother of Violence".
+Brian Eno, who co-wrote "Heroes" with Bowie, covered "Mother of Violence".
 In an October 2011 interview published in Rolling Stone, Gabriel said, "I've sort of given up waiting for the others ...
 So now I think that I might try to find three or four other people to cover my stuff so that I can make an album out of that, and then get that out next year in some form.".

 Track listing

-All songs written by Peter Gabriel except "Mother of Violence," written by Peter Gabriel and Jill Gabriel.
+All songs written by Peter Gabriel except "Mother of Violence", written by Peter Gabriel and Jill Gabriel.